Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 .. note::

-  Most of these examples have a "minimal version", mainly used for testing.
+  Some examples can take a long time to run, that's why most of these examples have a "minimal version", mainly used for testing (CI).

 Example Using Spheres
 ---------------------